TenSeventy7/TenSeventy7/content/blog/fresh-3-awesomely-fresh.md

 Fresh 3 makes more improvements to the debloating process.
 Aside from the removed apps from Fresh 1.3, Fresh 3 now also excludes these apps, now in their separate addons:

-* Smart View (now on Seamless)
+* Smart View (now on Samsung Live)
 * Dual Messenger (now on My Galaxy)
 * Bixby Routines (now on Bixby Smart)

 My Galaxy has been broken down as well and is now simply a singular addon.
-Addons for Wi-Fi Direct (AllShare, Wi-Fi Direct sharing, and Quick Share) are now in a separate "Seamless" module, Bixby Reminders and Routines are in a separate "Bixby Smart" addon,
+Addons for Wi-Fi Direct (AllShare, Wi-Fi Direct sharing, and Quick Share) are now in a separate "Samsung Live" module, Bixby Reminders and Routines are in a separate "Bixby Smart" addon, Your Phone and "Call and text on other devices" are now in "Seamless".

+More addons, as well as third-party addons, will be available very soon!

 ### A Bigger Community